XlinZeng/XZeng-bit/index.md

 - Bachelor of Science in Control Science and Engineering, Harbin Institute of Technology, Harbin, China, 2009

-### Research Interests
+## Research Interests

-- Bulleted
-- List

-1. Numbered
-2. List
+- Distributed Computation of Matrix Equations
+- Distributed control, optimization, and games

 **Bold** and _Italic_ and `Code` text